onlive/ruby_git_hooks/README.md

 Ruby Git Hooks is released under the MIT License by OL2, Inc.
 Please see the file LICENSE.txt for a copy of this license.

-### Unimplemented, Future: Project-Specific Hooks

-Want to have hooks that are specific to a given project?
-No problem.
-Just create a post-clone hook in ~/.git_hooks that looks for a /.hooks directory in the newly-created repo and copies the hooks into ~/.git_hooks.
-Note that for now these hooks will then *override* your personal ones.
-Eventually we'd prefer to merge them, but that's not easy...
-Yet.